440 International Those Were the Days

 1950 - Omar N. Bradley was promoted to the rank of five-star general, joining an elite group that included Dwight D. Eisenhower, Douglas MacArthur, George C. Marshall and Henry H. ‘Hap’ Arnold.

-1955 - Commercial television was beamed to homes in Great Britain.
+1955 - Commercial television was beamed to homes in Great Britain with the launch of ITV in London.
 The rules said that only six minutes of ads were allowed each hour and there was no Sunday morning TV permitted.

 1957 - The CBS Radio Workshop was silenced after 18 months of what the critics said was “ingenious radio programming.”